hyperledger/fabric/docs/source/couchdb_tutorial.rst

    [couchdb] CreateIndex -> INFO 0be Created CouchDB index [indexOwner] in state database [mychannel_marbles] using design document [_design/indexOwnerDoc]

-.. note:: If Marbles was not installed on the BYFN peer ``peer0.org1.example.com``,
+.. note:: If you installed Marbles on a different peer than ``peer0.org1.example.com``,
           you may need to replace it with the name of a different peer where Marbles was installed.